 I still own my original PS1 copy of the game, but the ability to play it on the go and with tweaks like the 3x speed option make the Switch port of the game my favorite way to replay this fine classic.

 While the world awaits a remake that might never live up to the original’s greatness (post Sakaguchi Square hasn’t made great FF games, even Crisis Core in some ways devalued FFs original story), the best way to play FFVII remains to play the original’s remaster.

 Hey it’s classic FF, or at least 94-00 classic FF gameplay.
 The materia system is rewarding, as are the sidequests and extracurricular activities.
 The ability to speed the game 3x its Normal speed is a Time saver and a game changer in terms of enjoyment.
 The game encourages exploration and in a genre distinguished by its linearity that is a rare and welcome feature indeed.

 JRPGs suffer in this category for the most part because once the story is over…well, its over.
 But FFVII offers so many side diversions, quests and things to do in comparison to the rest of that particular genre that it merits over 30 hours of gameplay after finishing the story.

-Overall: 9.5–The Graphics haven’t aged well, but the rest of package remains an engaging one, it is the best JRPG on the Switch right now (along side Vesperia) and one of, if not the best JRPG of all time depending on who you ask.
+The graphics haven’t aged well, but the rest of package remains an engaging one, it is the best JRPG on the Switch right now (along side Vesperia) and one of, if not the best JRPG of all time depending on who you ask.
 At 15.99 it is also one of the cheapest quality titles available at Nintendo’s E-shop.

 Originally, in 1997, I rated the game a 10/10, and I still feel that the game has stood the test of time, but 22 years have passed and a full point deduction was warranted thanks the to the lack of effort shown by Square/Enix on this port.
 The lack of HD Pre-Rendered backgrounds really hurts the game.